Calorie Intake Calculator

 The combination of exercise and healthy eating greatly increases the likelihood of not only losing weight, but also maintaining a healthy weight.

 Safe weight loss generally means 1-2 pounds a week.
 More than this can result in adverse health effects and decreased metabolism.
+You can track your progress using our weight loss percentage calculator.

 In addition to creating a calorie deficit, it is important that the diet you follow to lose weight is safe, effective, nutritionally adequate, culturally acceptable, economically affordable, and should factor in long term compliance for maintenance of weight loss.